 Intermittent fasting is a pattern of eating that involves alternating between periods of fasting and non-fasting.
-The method is not specific to which kinds of foods you should eat but when you should eat.
-It has been shown to aid in weight loss and promote overall health.
+The method is not specific to which kinds of foods you should eat but rather when you should eat.
+Evidence is still limited, but it may aid in weight loss and promote overall health.

 Fasting periods usually last for about 14 to 24 hours and can be done about twice a week.
 Like many other weight loss methods, IF helps burn calories and has an impact on metabolism.

 Do not be too hard on yourself.
 You cannot lose weight in a single day, no matter how intense your weight loss plan is.
 Weight loss is a process achieved through gradual lifestyle changes.
 It will take some time to shed that extra fat and reach your desired weight.

 So, be kind to yourself and practice patience because it pays.
 Also, remember that losing weight is also meant to promote your overall health.
 Stressing is also not very good for weight loss.
 So keep calm, relax and trust the process.